 Other harmful stains develop if you don’t properly manage your oral hygiene.
 Plaque and tartar build up on your teeth, causing yellow — and eventually brown — stains on your teeth.
 If you continue to neglect your oral hygiene, the stains can start to darken and turn brown.
 When you have this kind of discoloration, you’re also putting the stability of your smile at risk.
 It makes you more susceptible to tooth decay and gum disease.

 Dr. Duling offers convenient treatment with customized teeth whitening kits.
 These kits contain custom whitening trays and whitening gel.
 To create the whitening trays, Dr. Duling will take digital impressions of the teeth and work with a local dental lab to create the trays.

 To use take-home whitening trays, you must first brush your teeth.
 Then, apply a small amount of whitening gel in each tray compartment.
-The trays keep the saliva from coming in contact with the gel, which can interfere with active ingredients within the bleaching agents.
+The trays keep the saliva from contacting the gel, which can interfere with active ingredients within the bleaching agents.
 In addition, the trays allow each tooth to receive the correct amount of gel continuously.

 Intrinsic vs. Extrinsic Stains

 Extrinsic tooth stains appear on the surface of your teeth.
 Intrinsic stains are found within the tooth enamel.
-Although over-the-counter toothpaste or whitening treatments can remove some extrinsic stains, professional teeth whitening can remove both types of stains.
+Although over-the-counter toothpaste or whitening treatments can remove some extrinsic stains, professional teeth whitening can remove both types.
 Intrinsic stains are more difficult to remove because they are caused by certain medications, injuries, or overexposure to fluoride.

 Brighten Your Smile Today

 Do you want to try professional teeth whitening?
 Call our Owens Cross Roads dental office at 256.202.4186.
 You can also schedule an appointment with Dr. Duling on our website.
-We will be happy to answer any remaining questions you may have about take-home teeth whitening.
+We will be happy to answer any remaining questions about take-home teeth whitening.